 The Bottom Ash Pond has sufficient slope protection on the interior and exterior slopes to protect against various methods of erosion which may cause detrimental effects to the berms of the Bottom Ash Pond.
-The interior slopes of the bottom ash are protected from surface erosion and wave action by vegetative growth and rip-rap.
-Rip-rap was visible from the top of the berms to an observed water line elevation of 318.5 feet (as observed on October 5, 2016).
-Additionally, aerial photography obtained by Surdex Corporation on May 06, 2012 depicts rip-rap along the interior slopes to an observed water line elevation of 315 feet).
-The exterior slopes of the Bottom Ash Pond berms are protected from erosion by a thick, consistent grass vegetative cover.
+The interior slopes of the bottom ash are protected from surface erosion and wave action by vegetative growth and riprap.
+Aerial photography obtained by Surdex Corporation on May 06, 2012 depicted riprap along the interior slopes to an observed water line elevation of 315 feet).
+On September 16, 2021, riprap was visible from the top of the berms to a water line elevation of 318.5 feet.
+No deterioration or modifications to the interior slopes of the berm was noted.
+The exterior slopes of the Bottom Ash Pond berms are protected from erosion by a hardy, consistent grassy vegetative cover.